danaukes/project_current_work/NSF Annual Report.md

 > Describe ways, if any, in which the project made an impact, or is likely to make an impact, on physical resources that form infrastructure, Including physical resources such as facilities, laboratories, or instruments.

+This project is likely to reduce the cost of physical infrastructure required to teach the fundamentals of robotics design.

 # What is the impact on institutional resources that form infrastructure?more information about the impact on institutional resources that form infrastructure

 > Describe ways, if any, in which the project made an impact, or is likely to make an impact, on institutional resources that form infrastructure,

+By focusing on affordable fabrication strategies such as origami-inspired or laminate fabrication techniques, the startup costs associated with developing a new facility capable of teaching these concepts can be dramatically reduced.

 # What is the impact on information resources that form infrastructure?more information about the impact on information resources that form infrastructure

 > Describe ways, if any, in which the project made an impact, or is likely to make an impact, on information resources that form infrastructure,

+I continue to develop the course website for foldable robotics, located at https://foldable-robotics.github.io/, and have added and updated many of the pages on the site to reflect the newest additions to the class, improvements in the way I am teaching the course, etc.

+I plan to develop a companion website for the summer camp as well, though this will not be complete until next year.

 # What is the impact on technology transfer? more information about the impact on technology transfer

 > Describe ways in which the project made an impact, or is likely to make an impact, on commercial technology or public use.

+This work related to this project likely to lead to new IP on the topic of origami-inspired design and optimization by the end of the project.

+I am already listed on three patents, two patent applications, and one provisional patent that is related to prior work on foldable robotic topics, all with current or former students of the foldable robotics course and/or my PhD students; I believe this demonstrates my committment and level of activity in submitting relevant work to ASU's IP management office.

 # What is the impact on society beyond science and technology? more information about the impact on society beyond science and technology

 > Describe how results from the project made an impact, or are likely to make an impact, beyond the bounds of science, engineering, and the academic world.

+Robot kits for competing in national robotics competitions can be prohibitively expensive in underserved communities.
+The leg designs developed through this project will serve as a more affordable starting point for kids to compete in local “robot track and field meets”.
+These competitions will challenge kids to solve locomotion challenges unique to the desert Southwest by running the competitions in free, public, open spaces.

+I have developed V1 of this kit and will be demo'ing it for the first time this June.
+I will share information about the kit and accompanying lesson plan once I receive feedback and finish developing the Camp website in the following year.

 # What percentage of the award\'s budget was spent in a foreign country?